mazdakb/django-naqsh/docs/project-generation-options.rst

 use_travisci:
     Indicates whether the project should be configured to use `Travis CI`_.

+use_gitlabci:
+    Indicates whether the project should be configured to use `Gitlab CI`_.

 use_grappelli:
     Indicates whether the project should be configured to use `Django Grappelli`_.